Log into any social media platform and you’ll see them -- hashtags.

 To the untrained or unfamiliar eye, words preceded by a hashtag may just seem like something done for emphasis or to be funny.
 In actuality, hashtags are part of a much larger world within the social media universe and are absolutely critical to social media advertising.

-HubSpot tells us an Instagram post, for example, averages 12.6% more engagement than a post without hashtags.
+HubSpot tells us that an Instagram post, for example, averages 12.6% more engagement than a post by without hashtags.

-So, yes, hashtagging -- and social media in general -- are worth your time, even if you’re doing marketing for a “boring” industry like manufacturing.
+Hashtagging - and social media in general - are worth your time, even for marketing efforts within the manufacturing industry!
 These manufacturing marketing teams prove that every day.

-For those cryogenically frozen for the last decade: A hashtag is a word or series of words preceded by a pound sign (#).
+Though hashtags are practically part of every post on social media, as a refresher-- a hashtag is a word or series of words preceded by a pound sign (#), more formally known as an “octothorpe.”
 It’s purpose?
 To identify posts about a certain topic.

-Visitors following a certain hashtag can see your messages -- even if they don’t “follow” you.
+Visitors following a certain hashtag can see your #posts -- even if they don’t “follow” you.

-Hashtags make it easier for social sites to categorize your posts and makes them more visible in on-site searches.
-So if you add #construction on a tweet, you’re telling Twitter your tweet is about construction.
+Hashtags make it easier for social media sites to categorize your posts and makes them more visible in on-site searches.
+So if you add #construction on an Instagram post, your post will appear to fellow Instagram users following construction-related posts.